PolyPhyHub/PolyPhy/README.md

 <!-- [![image](https://codecov.io/gh/PolyPhyHub/PolyPhy/branch/main/graph/badge.svg?token=D933raYfrG)](https://codecov.io/gh/PolyPhyHub/PolyPhy) -->

 # PolyPhy
 *PolyPhy* is an unconventional toolkit for reconstructing continuous networks out of sparse 2D or 3D data.
 Such data can be defined as collections of discrete points, or a continuous sparse scalar field. *PolyPhy* produces a scalar density field that defines the recovered network structure.
 With the help of GPU-accelerated simulation and visualization, *PolyPhy* provides domain experts an interactive way to reconstruct discrete geometric data with an underlying network structure.
+The reconstruction is driven by the *Monte Carlo Physarum Machine* algorithm, a metaheuristic inspired by the morphology and dynamics of Physarum polycephalum aka 'slime mold'.

 ## Related Resources
 - *PolyPhy* is a successor of [Polyphorm](https://github.com/CreativeCodingLab/Polyphorm)